ml2068/llmapiproxy/README.md

 *   **Response Header Logging**: The server can log the response headers of the target server.

 ## Usage
-*  Set environment variables PORT, TARGET, and APIKEY

-*  Run the program

-*  check daemon running

-*  check api.log file

-*  stop running（kill PID)
+To run the program, set environment variables PORT, TARGET, and APIKEY, then start the program.
+Check the daemon process and api.log file afterwards.
+Stop the program by killing the process (kill PID).

 `go run apiproxy. -daemon`